OmarIsmailIT/spaceship-travel-system/spaceship_travel_system_backend/README.md

 - Make sure you have MySQL installed and running on your local machine.
 - Create a new database named `spaceship_travel_system`.
-- Import the database schema from the `database/schema.sql` file.
+- Import the database schema from the `spaceship travel system SQL script.sql` file.

 4. **Environment Variables:**